silinternational/ecs-deploy/README.md

     One of the following is required:
-        -n | --service-name     Name of service to deploy -d | --task-definition  Name of task definition to deploy
+        -n | --service-name     Name of service to deploy -x | --service-name-prefix   Name prefix of service to deploy -d | --task-definition  Name of task definition to deploy

     Required arguments: